RodoJML/CPS493_WebServerProgramming_Project/README.md

 **Web application main objective is to count and keep track of your calories, meals and friends activity.**

 Hosted here https://cps493-web-server-programming-project-fs.onrender.com/

+Below some of the steps followed to prepare the "boilerplate" I used this as reference for future projects:

 **STEP 1**